Social Sciences Faculty Office

-The successful applicant will be a member of the Finance team working primarily with one or more departments, but may also be required to assist with other duties within the Faculty as the need arises.
+The successful applicant will be a member of the Finance team, but may also be required to assist with other duties within the Faculty, commensurate with the Grade, as the need arises.

-Working as part of a small team, within the Social Sciences & Health Finance Hub the main duties and responsibilities of the role are as follows.
+Working as part of a small team, within the Finance Hub the main duties and responsibilities of the role are as follows.
 It is of note that the list below is not exhaustive of all tasks and requirements of the role.
-Workloads and day to day tasks, commensurate with the grade, will be discussed and agreed with the post holder and the Social Sciences & Helath Finance Managers.
+Workloads and day to day tasks, commensurate with the grade, will be discussed and agreed with the post holder and the line manager.

 - Provide a responsive and proactive support service for stakeholders.